What is the best menopause skin care?

 ClarityRx’s formula delivers hyaluronic acid with apricot oil, rich in vitamins A & E, plus a jojoba seed oil to enhance the skin barrier.
 Hyaluronic acid has got a lot of attention recently – so exactly what is it?

-Hyaluronic acid is found throughout our bodies and particularly in our eyes, joints and skin as it helps things move smoothly, a bit like oil in a machine.
+Hyaluronic acid is found throughout our bodies and particularly in our eyes, joints and skin.
+It helps things move smoothly, a bit like oil in a machine.
 It’s particularly good at retaining water, which is why it helps dry skin, improving skin moisture and our skin’s elasticity.

 ClarityRx Daily Dose of Water Hyaluronic Acid Hydrating Serum